jeqcho/jeqcho.github.io/docs/_pages/about.md

 Or maybe you came to [stalk](http://stalk.chojeq.com) me.
 That’s fine, just remember to give a like or follow.

 I host my hobby projects and blog here on [chojeq.com](https://chojeq.com).
 Try to hack them, or let me know if you have any new ideas.
 Everything here is released under MIT license, except for this [super important thing](https://chojeq.com/super-important-thing.html).

+I really appreciate feedback to be a better person for my friends, family and society.
+Feel free to drop a feedback [here](https://chojeq.com/feedback) if you know me.
+It can be anonymous, but I will buy you a meal in the future if you let me know that you gave me a feedback.